clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

 ```

-As you can see in the code, the overhead it a bit high.
+As you can see in the code, the overhead is a bit high.
 For scripting, we need to first run the server, wait for it to be ready, connect to it within the context, and when I'm done I have to wait for the connection to close.
-Not only that I found it incredibly slow.
+Not only that, I found it incredibly slow.

 > Ghidra Bridge is an effort to sidestep that problem - instead of being stuck in Jython, set up an RPC proxy for Python objects, so we can call into Ghidra/Jython-land to get the data we need, then bring it back to a more up-to-date Python with all the packages you need to do your work. https://github.com/justfoxing/ghidra_bridge